ItsXrgon/Prolog-Sous-Chef/project_report.md

 **ARGUMENT:**
 - `S`: The situation to check

 **Comment:** Verifies all 7 required ingredients are present by checking the `stacked/2` fluent for each.
-All checks must succeed (conjunction).
+All checks must succeed.
 Ensures burger completeness.

 ---